Lewis-Khan/Potential_Field_Analysis/README.md

 ### Installation
 ***
 These notebooks can be run on your own computer.
 I recommend using conda to do so.
-These can be run using the following commands in a terminal with conda installed:
+First, clone this repository.
+These can be run using the following commands in a terminal pointed at your local copy of this repostiory with conda installed:

     $ conda env create -f environment.yml
     $ conda activate pyvista